rizac/eGSIM/README.md

 Open `requirements.dev.txt` and comment the line with "-e ... gmpe-smtk"

-(then, proceed with the normal workflow: run tests, fix new bugs and then `git push`, an so on)
+(then, proceed with the normal workflow: run tests, fix new bugs and then `git push`, an so on).
+When done, move to `smtk` and "fix" the "egsim" branch to point to the current commit: `git checkout egsim && git merge master`.